yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/helm-configuration.md

 ### LoadBalancer for services

-By default, the Yugabyte DB helm chart exposes only the master ui endpoint using LoadBalancer.
+By default, the YugabyteDB helm chart exposes only the master ui endpoint using LoadBalancer.
 If you wish to expose also the ycql and yedis services via LoadBalancer for your app to use, you could do that in couple of different ways.

 If you want individual LoadBalancer endpoint for each of the services (YCQL, YEDIS), run the following command.